lmzdev/hellogithub_bot/README.md

 # hellogithub_bot
-Get GitHub notifications via Telegram bot.

-### How does it work?
-You can add webhook urls to your repositories, which get called in case of specific events.

-I wanted my notifications to be only one-way, as simple as possible and in Telegram.
+Get GitHub notifications in Telegram.

 ### Advantages
 * No Signup